woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Architect/Developer 2014 - 2015

-Architected long-term migration plan to migrate ASP.NET Forms application that used many third party components to an ASP.NET MVC with Bootstrap and other open-source, available components.
+Architected a long-term migration plan to migrate the ASP.NET Forms application that used many third-party components to an ASP.NET MVC with Bootstrap and other open-source, available components.
 Worked with product management and development to improve the agile process that had primarily been homegrown.

 I laid out the architectural path to migrate applications and workloads to cloud environments to ensure availability and handle load peaks.

 ### Exsilio Solutions